Hallucinogens and Dissociative Drugs Overview

-'Hallucinogens,' are a class of drugs that cause hallucinations, profound distortions in an individual's perceptions of reality.
+Synopsis: Information regarding Hallucinogens, a class of drug that causes hallucinations and distortions of perception of reality.
+A hallucinogen is defined as a psychoactive agent which can cause hallucinations, perception anomalies, and other substantial subjective changes in thoughts, emotion, and consciousness.
 Hallucinogens can be found in some mushrooms and plants or their extracts, or can be man-made and are usually divided into a couple of broad categories - classic hallucinogens like LSD and dissociative drugs such as PCP.

 A hallucinogen is defined as a psychoactive agent which can cause hallucinations, perception anomalies, and other substantial subjective changes in thoughts, emotion, and consciousness.
 The common types of hallucinogens are psychedelics, dissociatives, or deliriants.
 Hallucinations are not an uncommon symptom of amphetamine psychosis, but they are not a primary effect of the drugs themselves.